CJTAYL/ab_testing/README.md

 - Add to cart (Number of users who added products to their cart)
 - Purchase (Number of purchases)

-When conducting a A/B test, one should develop a null and alternative hypothesis and select a significance level prior to examining the data.
+When conducting an A/B test, one should develop a null and alternative hypothesis and select a significance level prior to examining the data.
 A significance level of 0.05 was used and the null and alternative hypotheses for the current test are listed below:

 $H_0$: The population means for the groups are equal.